-The Logic Node provides a simpler experience for developers, primarily business users to use context variables and define complex transition conditions.
-It’s two primary functions are:
+The Logic Node provides a simpler experience to developers, primarily business users to use context variables and define complex transition conditions.
+Its two primary functions are:

-- Ability to manage variables and values of variables in the context object, and
+- Ability to manage variables and values of variables in the context object.

 Use the Instance Properties to define any user tags that you want to set.

-- Custom Tags defines tags to build custom profiles of your bot conversations.
-See here for more.
+- Under the Custom Tags section, add tags to build custom profiles of your bot conversations.
+Click here for more

-From the node’s Connections panel you can determine which node in the dialog task to execute next.
+From the node’s Connections tab, you can determine the node in the dialog task to execute next.
 You can write the conditional statements based on the values of any Entity or Context Objects in the dialog task, or you can use intents for transitions.

 - To configure a conditional flow, click Add IF.